fyne-io/fyne/README.md

 # Getting Started

 Fyne is designed to be really easy to code with.
-Here are the steps to your first app.

-## Prerequisites

-As Fyne uses CGo you will require a C compiler (typically gcc).
-If you don't have one set up the instructions at [Compiling](https://github.com/fyne-io/fyne/wiki/Compiling) may help.

-By default Fyne uses the [gl golang bindings](https://github.com/go-gl/gl) which means you need a working OpenGL configuration.
-Debian/Ubuntu based systems may also need to install the `libgl1-mesa-dev` and `xorg-dev` packages.

-Using the standard go tools you can install Fyne's core library using:

-    go get fyne.io/fyne

-## Code
+If you have followed the prerequisite steps above then all you need is a Go IDE (or a text editor).

-And then you're ready to write your first app!
+Open a new file and you're ready to write your first app!

 ```go
 package main